Publishing a Static Site

 Manual Assets

-You can also copy specific files with --asset:
+Copy specific files (e.g. favicons) with --asset:

 Layouts